medienbaecker/kirby-modules/README.md

     type: modules
 ```

-Create a module blueprint and snippet:
+**2. Create a module type** with a blueprint for its fields and a snippet for its HTML:

 ```yml
 # site/blueprints/modules/text.yml